Christoffer Andersson

 Christoffer Tobias Andersson (born 22 October 1978) is a Swedish former professional football player who played as a defender and midfielder.
-Andersson is best remembered for his time with Helsingborgs IF for which he played more than 500 official games.
-He also represented Lillestrøm SK, Hannover 96, and Halmstads BK during a career that spanned between 1998 and 2016.
+He is best remembered for his time with Helsingborgs IF for which he played more than 500 official games, but also represented Lillestrøm SK, Hannover 96, and Halmstads BK during a career that spanned between 1998 and 2016.
 A full international between 2000 and 2006, he won 24 caps for the Sweden national team.

 Club career

 Helsingborgs IF

 Andersson started off his career with Nybro IF before signing for Helsingborgs IF in 1996.
 During his first season with the club he helped the team win the 1997–98 Svenska Cupen.
 The following year, he was part of the Helsingborg team that won the 1999 Allsvenskan.
 In 2000, he played a vital part in Helsingborg qualifying for the 2000–01 UEFA Champions League, by scoring a goal in a second round aggregate win against BATE Borisov, and then playing in all 180 minutes as Helsingborg eliminated the Serie A club Inter Milan in the third round.
 In the group stage, Andersson played in five games as Helsingborg finished last in Group F behind Bayern Munich, Paris Saint-Germain, and Rosenborg.
 In 2001, Andersson was selected as Årets HIF:are (Helsingborg player of the year).